 14 Things You Didn’t Know About Princess Eugenie

-In the second royal wedding of the year, Princess Eugenie is tying the knot on October 12.
-But who is she, exactly?
+Princess Eugenie has been highlighted in the news for her recent wedding and other royal events, but who is she, exactly?
 Read on to learn all about this lesser-known member of the royal family.

 She doesn’t like being called “Princess”